PierfrancescoSoffritti/light-event-bus.js/README.md

 2. [EventBusSingleton](#EventBusSingleton)

 ### EventBus
-The `EventBus` constructor can be access through the main object exposed by this library.
+The `EventBus` constructor can be accessed through the main object exposed by this library.

 If you are using Node.js:
 ```javascript